-6. Note: In a real Custom install scenario you would most definitely want to update, run and then finally turn off the antivirus program before starting the installation.
+6. Note: In an actual Custom install scenario, you would most definitely want to update, run and then finally turn off the antivirus program before starting the installation.
 You would not want to transfer any malicious software to the new operating system.
+Start the Windows Easy Transfer file program and you will see a default dialog box similar to the one in the screen capture below.